jld03e/Cards_css/README.md

 ## Instructions:

-1. Visit the Demo Page and review the HTML code?
+1. Visit the HTML SourceCode Page and review the HTML code?
 Why?:

    To make sure the cards render correctly, you'll need to know the HTML tags being used (such as h4, p, & div names), the structure of each card example.